lhcb/starterkit-lessons/first-development-steps/01d-setupsimple.md

----
-title: "Setup Simple"
-teaching: 10
-exercises: 10
-questions:
-- "Can you set up an incremental build?"
-objectives:
+# Setup Simple

+{% objectives %}
-- "Prepare a package and check out a portion of it."
+- Prepare a package and check out a portion of it.
-keypoints:
-- "Usage of lb-git commands."
----
+{% endobjectives %}

-> ## Prerequisites for building LHCb software
+{% callout "Prerequisites for building LHCb software" %}
->
-> You should have a valid LHCb environment, using one of the ways previously mentioned, or by working on `lxplus`.
+You should have a valid LHCb environment, using one of the ways previously mentioned, or by working on `lxplus`.
-> You may need to run `source /cvmfs/lhcb.cern.ch/group_login.sh` to set up your environment variables.
+You may need to run `source /cvmfs/lhcb.cern.ch/group_login.sh` to set up your environment variables.
-{: .prereq}
+{% endcallout %}

 ## Git